16. April, 2023 - Coimbra, Portugal

 Format

-The format of the submissions is single-blind and should follow the ACM format of the companion conference, ICPE.
+The format of the submissions is single-blind and needs to follow the ACM format of the companion conference, ICPE.

 All presented papers will have a good amount of time allocated for Q&A plus feedback.
 In addition, the presentation session will be wrapped up by a 10-15 min discussion.